nicholasjclark/mvgam/docs/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 # *mvgam*

 The goal of `mvgam` is to use a Bayesian framework to estimate parameters of Generalised Additive Models for discrete time series with dynamic trend components.
+The motivation for the package and some of its primary objectives are described in detail by [Clark & Wells](https://www.biorxiv.org/content/10.1101/2022.02.22.481550v1)

 ## Installation